A new framework for constrained optimization via feedback control of Lagrange multipliers: Numerical results

 Table \ref{tab:comparison} compares the estimated parameters.
 We observe that both feedback linearization and IPM provide accurate estimates, the respective errors being $\|\theta_{\rm true}-\hat \theta\|_2=0.0163$ and $\|\theta_{\rm true}-\theta_{\rm IPM}\|_2=0.0175$.

 Let us analyze the computational complexity.
-The time required by the proposed feedback linearization approach is $9.8$ seconds, while IPM requires $64.4$ seconds.
-Moreover, the proposed feedback linearization method is less memory expensive with respect to IPM, as expected when we compare first-order and second-order methods, because it requires storing only the Jacobian of the constraints and not the Hessian matrix.
-More precisely, given $m\leq n$, the feedback linearization approach requires $n+nm+\frac{1}{2}m^2+m$ floating point numbers, while IPM requires $n+n^2+nm+3m$ floating point numbers.
+The time required by FL-CMO is $9.8$ seconds, while IPM requires $64.4$ seconds.
+Moreover, the proposed feedback linearization method is less memory expensive compared to IPM, as expected when we compare first-order and second-order methods because it requires storing only the Jacobian of the constraints and not the Hessian matrix.
+More precisely, given $m\leq n$, the FL-CMO requires $n+nm+\frac{1}{2}m^2+m$ floating point numbers, while IPM requires $n+n^2+nm+3m$ floating point numbers.
 In both cases, we assess this number by assuming to store only the triangular part of the symmetric matrices.
 Concerning IPM, the leading term $n^2$ is due to the sum of $m+1$ Hessian matrices, one for $f(x)$ and $m$ for $h_i(x)$, of dimension $n \times n$.
-Thus, we need $\frac{1}{2}n^2$ variables to compute the current Hessian and a further $\frac{1}{2}n^2$ ones are used to store the partial sum.
+Thus, we need $\frac{1}{2}n^2$ variables to compute the current Hessian, and a further $\frac{1}{2}n^2$ ones are used to store the partial sum.

-In conclusion, there is a gain of $2m+n^2-\frac{1}{2}m^2$ floating-point numbers by using the proposed feedback linearization method instead of IPM.
+In conclusion, there is a gain of $2m+n^2-\frac{1}{2}m^2$ floating-point numbers using FL-CMO instead of IPM.

-Moreover, each iteration in feedback linearization requires $O(m^3)$ floating-point operations (FLOPs) to invert the matrix $J_h J_h^\top \in \real^{m\times m}$, while each iteration of IPM requires $O((n+m)^3)$ FLOPs to solve a linear system of dimension $n+m$.
+Moreover, each iteration in feedback linearization requires $O(m^3)$ floating-point operations (FLOPs) to invert the matrix $J_h J_h^\top \in \real^{m\times m}$.
+In contrast, each iteration of IPM requires $O((n+m)^3)$ FLOPs to solve a linear system of dimension $n+m$.

 We notice that similar considerations apply to sequential quadratic programming, which needs approximately the same memory and computations as IPM; see, e.g., \cite[Chapter 18]{nocedal2006numerical}.